 Learn how to design concepts for and in complex situations!
-In this course, you will be challenged to take a role as a practice oriented systemic designer - facilitating, managing, and designing systems, service and product solutions, and strategies for implementation.
+In this course, you will be challenged to take a role as a practice oriented systemic designer.
+Systems and game theory provide you with methods to change and develop services, strategies, practice and thinking.
 The course is a collaboration between Oslo Metropolitan University, Norway and L’École de design Nantes Atlantique, France.

 Target group and admission requirements:

 We welcome candidates from a wide range of professional backgrounds.
-This course thus, aims to educate students to develop greater understanding and ability in dealing with complexity in a broad range of disciplines.
-An interest and understanding for how design processes operate is desirable, although we also welcome applicants from other backgrounds where innovation and development are central.
+This course aims to provide greater understanding and skills in dealing with complexity in different fields of development within public and private sector, industry, and NGOs.

 To apply for this course you need: